igor-moonlite/moonlite/README.md

 ## CHANGELOG

+### 4 Nov 2023
+* fixed issue with locking package versions in composer.json
+* Russian translation update, pushed to upstream
+* wallpaper update

 ### 29 Oct 2023
 * added widgets on login screen
 * TruckersMP clock improved
 * enabled address book management

 ## TODO
-* improve Russian translations and push them to upstream
-* research password change and Sieve features with Jino mail
+* ~~research password change and Sieve features with Jino mail~~ No longer required, moving away from Jino mail soon
-* Files feature, either original from Afterlogic or custom, ownCloud-compatible one
+* ~~Files feature, either original from Afterlogic or custom, ownCloud-compatible one~~ Planning to use S3 at Timeweb instead